ITR-3 vs ITR-4: Difference and Who Can File?

 1. Section 44AD

 • Under Section 44AD, taxpayers can declare 8% or 6% (in case of online transactions) of the turnover as income and are not required to maintain books of accounts.
-This is applicable only to Traders and manufacturers, not applicable to service professionals.
+This is applicable only to Traders and manufacturers, not applicable to service professionals or business covered under section 44AE.

 2. Section 44ADA

 Professionals whose receipts in a year are up to Rs.
-50 lakhs (Rs 75 lakhs from FY 2024-25 onwards, where receipt is via digital mode) can declare 50% of such receipts as income.
+50 lakhs (Rs 75 lakhs from FY 2024-25 onwards, where 95% or more receipts are via digital mode) can declare 50% of such receipts as income.
 Tax will be calculated on such declared income.
 Professions who can avail presumptive scheme under section 44ADA are:

 • Architecture